Alma man dies in apartment fire

-A man died Tuesday after a fire at an apartment complex in Alma.
+ALMA -- A man died Tuesday after a fire at an apartment complex.

 Pointer said the Alma Police Department was dispatched just after 3 p.m.
 Tuesday to a fire at Meadors Apartments on Collum Lane East.
-Southwest EMS was providing care to Lynch when the police and fire departments arrived.
+Southwest Emergency Medical Service was providing care to Lynch when the Police and Fire departments arrived.

 "When we arrived, he was unconscious," Pointer said.
 "Witnesses had said that he had been trying to extinguish the fire himself."

-Pointer said a bedroom sustained significant fire damage while the rest of Lynch's apartment sustained mainly smoke and water damage.
+Pointer said a bedroom had significant fire damage while the rest of Lynch's apartment had mainly smoke and water damage.
 The apartment above Lynch's received some smoke damage as well.

 The cause of the fire was under investigation Thursday.